 In the 1800s, salamis became a popular dish served at breakfast.
 It’s also believed that this was due in part to their low price and high availability during these times.

-The name of Genoa salami is pretty self-explanatory.
-This variety of salami was originated in Genoa, in Northern Italy.
-Hence, the name and traditional Italian flavor.
-Genoa is a hilly area in Northern Italy where pig farming is the primary source of income for many locals.
-Pigs are bred on the hazelnuts, acorns, and chestnuts of the local woods.
-Because there are no grasslands or plains in Genoa, the locals rely on pork meat as a substitute for cattle meat.
-Traditional Genoa salami is prepared using raw pork – 60% lean and 40% fatty, hence the authentic taste.
+Traditional Genoa salami is prepared using raw pork – 60% lean mean and 40% fat.
 In some variants, you can also see beef meat in equal parts.
 Genoa salami has a characteristic aroma as it is air-dried at a specific temperature under a specific humidity level for 2-3 months.
 Compared to hard salami, Genoa salami has a smoky aroma and a distinctive flavor.

 The following table shows the nutritional value found in 10 grams each of hard salami and Genoa salami: